jembi/openhim-core-js/config/config.md

       // is an internally used port and SHOULD NOT be exposed past your
       // firewall.
       "httpPort": 7787,
-      // The host where the tcp adpater's http receiver is running (always
+      // The host where the tcp adapter's http receiver is running (always
       // the OpenHIM server)
       "host": "localhost"
     }